-The HR implications are as outlined in the report as we continue to support the workforce through provision of equipment and a range of wellbeing measures.
+The HR implications are as outlined in the report as we continue to support the workforce through provision of equipment and a range of wellbeing measures, also considered by Scrutiny Committee in February.

 Comments of Cabinet Member

 The Leader of the Council is briefed on all aspects of the Council's strategic recovery.